amird308/plotset-cli/Readme.md

 ```
 plotset login
 ```
-## create project
+## new project

 ```
-plotset create project-name
+plotset new project-name
 ```

-whit this commend ploset created template in this current path.
+whit this commend ploset generated template in this current path.

 the template includes the following files (in src folder).